Islam in Singapore: Religio-cultural groups

-Syi'ah organisations
+Shia organisations

-The Syi'ah community consists of Twelver Shi'ites, Ismailis and Dawoodi Bohras.
+The Shia community consists of Twelver Shi'ites, Ismailis and Dawoodi Bohras.

 In Singapore, the history of the Twelver Shi'ites began with the immigration of the Khoja community from India.
 A member of Khoja community spearheaded the founding of the Jaafari Muslim Association.

-During the 1980s, Malays from the Muslim Youth Assembly (Himpunan Belia Islam) joined the Syi'ah community.
-A centre known as Hussainiyah Azzahra was later established.
+In the 1980s, Malay members of the Muslim Youth Assembly (Himpunan Belia Islam) became part of the Shi'a community in Singapore.
+Subsequently, a center called Hussainiyah Azzahra was established to cater to their religious needs and activities.
+This development further diversified the religious landscape of Singaporean Muslims.

-The Jaafari Muslim Association and Muslim Youth Assembly cater to the Twelver Shi'ites.
+Both the Jaafari Muslim Association and the Muslim Youth Assembly cater to the Twelver Shi'ites.

-The spiritual leader (Da'ie Almutlaq) of the Dawoodi Bohras is Mohammed Burhanuddin, who represents the twenty-first imam.
-The Anjuman-E-Burhani caters to the Dawoodi Bohra community in Singapore.
-Bohra traders started settling in Singapore in the 1820s.
-The mosque for the Bohra community is the Burhani Mosque which was established in 1829.
-It has since been rebuilt and is now an 11-storey complex comprising prayer halls, function halls, meeting rooms and offices.
+The Dawoodi Bohras, a subsect of Shia Islam, are led by their spiritual leader, the Da'ie Almutlaq, who represents the twenty-first imam, Mohammed Burhanuddin.
+In Singapore, the Dawoodi Bohra community is served by the Anjuman-E-Burhani.
+Bohra traders began settling in Singapore in the 1820s.
+The Burhani Mosque, established in 1829, serves as the mosque for the Bohra community in Singapore.

 The Ismailis are followers of Aga Khan.
 The Aga Khan has decided to establish an Ismaili Centre and regional representative office of the Aga Khan Development Network in Singapore.

-Hanafi Muslim Community
+Hanafi Muslims

-There is also a significant proportion of the Sunni Hanafi Muslims in Singapore.
-Generally most Pakistanis, Indian and Myanmar (Burmese) Muslims in Singapore are Hanafi.
-While they often inter-mix with the Malay who follow the Shafi'i madhab, Indian mosques in Singapore such as Masjid Angullia, Masjid Abdul Gaffor, Masjid Bencoolen and Masjid Moulana Mohamed Ali cater for the needs of the Hanafi Muslim in Singapore.
+A significant number of Muslims in Singapore adhere to the Hanafi school of thought, mainly those who are Indian, Pakistani, Bangladeshi or Burmese.
+They usually intermix with the Shafi'i-majority Muslims.
+However, there are Indian-funded mosques which serve Hanafis, for example Masjid Abdul Gafoor, Masjid Bencoolen, Masjid Moulana Mohamed Ali and Masjid Anguilla.
+Masjid Malabar, despite being an Indian-funded mosque, does not cater to Hanafis as the Malabar Muslims generally adhere to the Shafi'i school of thought.

 Da'wah Organisations

-Hikmah Times

-In Singapore there is a significant impact of the Islamic Dakwah (Invitation/conversion) movement.
-There are many local/international organisations (e.g., Hikmah Times).

-Converts
+In Singapore, the Islamic Da'wah (invitation/conversion) movement has a significant influence.
+Numerous local and international organizations, such as Hikmah Times, contribute to this impact.

-The Muslim Converts' Association of Singapore (also known as Darul Arqam) provides support for converts.
+The Muslim Converts' Association of Singapore, also known as Darul Arqam, offers support and resources for individuals who have converted to Islam.

 Mosques

 There are 72 mosques in Singapore.
 With the exception of Masjid Temenggong Daeng Ibrahim (which is administered by the State of Johor), all the mosques in Singapore are administered by MUIS.
 Twenty-three mosques were built using the Masjid Building and Mendaki Fund (MBMF).
 Masjid Al-Mawaddah, the twenty-third MBMF mosque, was officially opened in May 2009.
 The speakers for broadcasting the Islamic call to prayer was turned inwards to broadcast towards the interior of the mosques as part of a noise abatement campaign in 1974.